How is non-Hodgkin lymphoma staged in children?

 - The lymphoma is located next to the spine (and may be elsewhere as well).

 - The lymphoma is more than one tumor or in more than one set of lymph nodes that are both above and below the diaphragm.
-For example, the lymphoma may be in both underarm and groin lymph nodes.
+For example, the lymphoma is in both underarm and groin lymph nodes.

 The lymphoma is in the central nervous system (brain or spinal cord) or the bone marrow when it is first found.
-(If more than 25% of the bone marrow is cancer cells, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.).
+(If more than 25% of the bone marrow is cancer cells, called blasts, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.)